-In 1964, a group of enthusiastic people got together to found the Warrington & District Archaeological & Historical Society (WAHS) and over 50 years later the Society is still going strong.
+In 1964, a group of enthusiastic people got together to found the Warrington & District Archaeological & Historical Society (WAHS) and nearly 60 years later the Society is still going strong.

 After meeting at a local community dance group, Cliff Newton and Ken Jermy discovered a mutual interest in archaeology.
 Together with friends, Arthur Thomason, Eric Maddock and Eric Pollitt, they started investigating the possibility of starting a local history society for the Warrington area.
 They enlisted the support of George Carter, chief librarian at Warrington library, and his colleague Reg Rimmer, Warrington’s museum director.

 Advertisements were placed in the Warrington Guardian newspaper inviting interested members of the public to attend a meeting on Wednesday, 19th February 1964, at the museum.
 With 132 people attending, it was clear the founders had struck a nerve.

 The first committee meeting, with George Carter as Chairman, took place on 27th February 1964 when it was formerly agreed to form the ‘Warrington and District Archaeological and Historical Society’.
 The Society’s first ordinary meeting was held on 1st April, with a lecture by Dr (later Professor) J.R.
 Harris on the “Pattens of Warrington and the Copper Industry”.
 Since then over 350 lectures have taken place (a full list of these can be found on our Past Lectures page).

 - To meet regularly in order to listen to good lectures on local historical and archaeological matters;

 - To stimulate members to undertake local historical research and to assist in local archaeological field work;